AdaCore/spark2014/docs/lrm/source/subprograms.rst

 .. _tu-overloading_of_operators-01:

-1. [The declaration and body of a user-defined equality operation on a record type shall not have any variable inputs; see :ref:`expressions` for the statement of this rule.]
+1. [A user-defined equality operation on a record type shall have a Global aspect of ``null``; see :ref:`global-aspects` for the statement of this rule.]

 .. _etu-overloading_of_operators-lr: